saminkhan1/pure-c-inference/README.md

 Decoder speed depends on sequence length: attention scans the full KV cache each step, so longer transcriptions are slower per token.
 For a 60-second clip (~760 steps), the average is ~31.6 ms/step.
 For short clips (~15 steps) it's ~23.5 ms/step.
 Either way, the decoder generates one token per ~80ms of audio, so even at 31.6 ms/step transcription runs ~2.5x faster than real-time.

 Longer audio scales linearly with the encoder (O(n) with sliding window attention) and the decoder (one token per 80ms of audio).

+See `SPEED.md` for detailed performance benchmarks and optimization history.

 ## Model Architecture